Gummary/gummary.github.io/content/post/20210924181749-dubbo负载均衡中/index.md

 		weights[i] = afterWarmup;
 		// 比较得到最小连接数的Provider
 		if (leastActive == -1 || active < leastActive) {
-			// Reset the active number of the current invoker to the least active number leastActive = active;
+			leastActive = active;
-			// Reset the number of least active invokers leastCount = 1;
+			leastCount = 1;
-			// Put the first least active invoker first in leastIndexes leastIndexes[0] = i;
+			leastIndexes[0] = i;
-			// Reset totalWeight
 			totalWeight = afterWarmup;
-			// Record the weight the first least active invoker firstWeight = afterWarmup;
+			firstWeight = afterWarmup;
-			// Each invoke has the same weight (only one invoker here) sameWeight = true;
+			sameWeight = true;
-			// If current invoker's active value equals with leaseActive, then accumulating.
 		} else if (active == leastActive) {
-			// Record the index of the least active invoker in leastIndexes order leastIndexes[leastCount++] = i;
+			leastIndexes[leastCount++] = i;
-			// Accumulate the total weight of the least active invoker totalWeight += afterWarmup;
+			totalWeight += afterWarmup;
-			// If every invoker has the same weight? if (sameWeight && afterWarmup != firstWeight) {
+			if (sameWeight && afterWarmup != firstWeight) {
 				sameWeight = false;
 			}